papito/siftlog-py/README.md

 ```
 `{"msg": "User \"fez\" admin?
 False",  "username": "fez", "is_admin": false, "level": "DEBUG"}`

 Note that this is more performant than regular logging.
 String interpolation is *expensive*, possibly causing significant drag in a system with lots of log statements.
-With defferred string substituion, a log statement will never get expanded if it's not being logged at a given level in the first place.
+With deferred string substituion, a log statement will never get expanded if it's not being logged at a given level in the first place.

 ### Constants (re-occurring values)
 Logging is more noise than useful if you do not know the context of a log message.
 Which container is it running on?
 What environment is it in?
 Constants can be set up once, and they will stick throughout the lifecycle of a logger: